Pectus carinatum: Signs and symptoms

 People with pectus carinatum usually develop normal hearts and lungs, but the malformation may prevent these from functioning optimally.
 In moderate to severe cases of pectus carinatum, the chest wall is rigidly held outward.
-Thus, respirations are inefficient, and the individual needs to use the accessory muscles for respiration, rather than normal chest muscles, during strenuous exercise.
+Thus, respiration is inefficient, and the individual needs to use the accessory muscles for respiration, rather than normal chest muscles, during strenuous exercise.
 This negatively affects gas exchange and causes a decrease in stamina.
 Children with pectus malformations often tire sooner than their peers due to shortness of breath and fatigue.
 Commonly concurrent is mild to moderate asthma.

 Some children with pectus carinatum also have scoliosis (i.e., curvature of the spine).
 Some have mitral valve prolapse, a condition in which the heart mitral valve functions abnormally.
 Connective tissue disorders involving structural abnormalities of the major blood vessels and heart valves are also seen.
 Although rarely seen, some children have other connective tissue disorders, including arthritis, visual impairment, and healing impairment.

 Apart from the possible physiologic consequences, pectus malformations can have a significant psychological impact.

 A less common variant of pectus carinatum is pectus arcuatum (also called type 2 pectus excavatum, chondromanubrial malformation or Currarino–Silverman syndrome or pouter pigeon malformation), which produces a manubrial and upper sternal protrusion, particularly also at the sternal angle.
 Pectus arcuate is often confused with a combination of pectus carinatum and pectus excavatum, but in pectus arcuate a protrusion of the costal cartilages characterizes the visual appearance and there is no depression of the sternum.